Learning-based Observer for Coupled Disturbance: Introduction

 Even with these advances, for nonlinear systems perturbed by external time-varying disturbances that cannot be accurately sampled, data-driven supervised learning methods would no longer be applicable.
-Several works are proposed to handle the coupled disturbance by establishing a bi-level optimization problem \cite{o2022neural, richards2022control}.
+Several studies addressing the handling of coupling disturbances have been conducted by formulating a bi-level optimization problem \cite{o2022neural, richards2022control}.
 Within the framework of adaptive control, the nonlinear features depending on the system state are learned via meta-learning offline in \cite{o2022neural}.
-This work breaks through the assumption that the unknown dynamics are linearly parameterizable in the traditional adaptive control method. \cite{richards2022control} develops a control-oriented meta-learning framework, which uses the adaptive controller as the base learner to attune learning to the downstream control objective.
+This work breaks through the assumption that the unknown dynamics are linearly parameterizable in the traditional adaptive control method. \cite{richards2022control} develop a control-oriented meta-learning framework, which uses the adaptive controller as the base learner to attune learning to the downstream control objective.
 Both methods attribute the effect of external disturbance in the last layer of the neural networks, which is estimated adaptively online.
 However, the above scheme ensures zero-error convergence only when the external disturbance is constant.
-Moreover, laborious offline training is needed.
+Moreover, laborious offline training is imposed.

-In this work, the coupled disturbance can be accurately estimated by merging the data-driven learning with an analytical disturbance observer.
-Not only the bounded derivative assumption in estimation methods \cite{ESO} can be avoided, but also the requirement of the external disturbance being a constant in learning methods \cite{o2022neural, richards2022control} can be relaxed.
+In the proposed framework, 1) there is no need to manually model complex disturbance, 2) the bounded assumption on the coupled disturbance (or its derivative) in traditional control field \cite{o2022neural, hovakimyan2010l1, ESO, NDO_bounded_variation, yang1999sliding, khalil1996robust} can be avoided, and 3) the implemented learning strategy is explainable and lightweight compared with deep neural networks (DNNs) based methods \cite{o2022neural, richards2022control, Neural_Networks, saviolo2023learning}.
+Multiple simulation and flight tests (indoor and outdoor) are implemented to verify the proposed scheme.